gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 example we'd have to write a different shader that applied the translation, rotation, and scale in our new desired order.

-Well, some people way smarter than me figured out that you can do all the same stuff with matrix math.
+Well, some people may smarter than me figured out that you can do all the same stuff with matrix math.
 For 2D we use a 3x3 matrix.
 A 3x3 matrix is like a grid with 9 boxes: